Summer Research Opportunity Program

 Financial Support

-The BDS program is designed to be accessible to undergraduates who might not otherwise have this kind of research opportunity.
+The BDS program is designed to be accessible to students who might not otherwise have this kind of research opportunity.
 There is no cost for program participation.
 In addition, a stipend is provided to each student, and housing and travel costs are covered.
-Underrepresented minority, low-income, and first-generation college students are strongly encouraged to apply, as are students from smaller institutions without broad research facilities.

 Eligibility